CPT Symmetry and Its Breaking in the Chiral Fermion Formalism: CPT AND LORENTZ INVARIANCE VIOLATION: MODEL EXTENSION

 Non-zero Lorentz violation SME coefficients can arise from two main mechanisms: spontaneous and explicit Lorentz violation.
 In the case of spontaneous violation, the coefficients result from underlying dynamics and act as fields that influence the system through action variation.
 Conversely, explicit Lorentz violation implies the coefficients are fixed functions of spacetime with no dynamical impact.
 Importantly, the geometry of Riemann-Cartan spaces, including standard Riemannian limits, is incompatible with explicit Lorentz violation \cite{Kostelecky2004gravity}.

-The description of the gravitational field in linearized gravity that is useful to describe the graviton has been presented in the previous section, we could notice that its description is different from the description of spin-$3/2$ fermions that is done through a Dirac-like equation, and the formulation described in the last section.
+The description of the gravitational field in linearized gravity that is useful to describe the graviton has been presented in the section~\ref{W.gravitational field}, we could notice that its description is different from the description of spin-$\frac{3}{2}$ fermions that is done through a Dirac-like equation, and the formulation described in the section~\ref{Rs. theories}.
 We are interested in exploring the extension of these free field theories (without interactions) to include terms that may violate CPT symmetry and therefore Lorentz symmetry.
 Spontaneous violation of Lorentz symmetry is a topic that has been studied quite a bit in recent years, particularly in the fermionic sector for spin-$\frac{1}{2}$ particles~\cite{Kostelecky1991cpt,Kostelecky1995cpt}.
 Thus, we seek to extrapolate the SME to the inclusion of spin-$\frac{3}{2}$ particles, \be {\cal L}_{\text{EH}}^{\text{Ex}} = {\cal L}_{\text{EH}}^{\text{L}} - {{\cal L}_{\text{LV}}^{\text{L}}} \quad \text{and} \quad {\cal L}_{\text{RS}}^{\text{Ex}} = {\cal L}_{\text{RS}} - {\cal L}_{\text{LV}}^\prime \ee We are interested in studying possible ways that ${\cal L}_{\text{LV}}^{\text{L}}$ and ${\cal L}_{\text{LV}}^\prime$ could arise as effective contributions of spontaneous CPT violation in a complete theory.
+Thinking that with this we are going towards completing the framework in which there is a LIV in SUGRA.